 - Exchange rates.
 Transferring funds from one country to another at the right time can make you a substantial amount in profits.
 Since foreign exchange rates are always fluctuating, you need a currency provider who can advise you on the right time to convert your funds, while still providing you with a competitive exchange rate.

 - Reputation.
 With so many currency providers in the market today, you need to protect your investments overseas by only trusting reputable providers or a bank to handle your international money transfers.

 What are the pros and cons to repatriating funds?

 - Easy and fast overseas payments.
-Whether you are making a one-off overseas payment or are regularly transferring money back to Australia for family, investment or business needs, you can now easily do so using international money transfer services offered by banks and other service providers.
+Whether you are making a one-off overseas payment or are regularly transferring money back to Canada for family, investment or business needs, you can now easily do so using international money transfer services offered by banks and other service providers.

 Frequently asked questions

 Yes.
 If you are planning to repatriate funds in the future, you can talk to your currency provider about the right time to do this.
 If exchange rates are extremely volatile at the moment, you have the option of fixing your exchange rate up to one year in advance.

 Moving money when foreign exchange rates are high is a sure way to make substantial profits on international money transfers.
 A foreign exchange broker can offer you advice on the right time to convert your foreign funds.